COVID-19 and Georgia State Parks & Historic Sites

 Safety is our utmost priority, so we want to assure you that facilities are being properly sanitized and restrooms are well stocked with soap.
 Our staff and volunteers have significantly increased the number of times that public areas are cleaned.
 We are sanitizing bathrooms, door handles, railings, and other high traffic areas in accordance with public health guidelines.

 Ranger-led programs are offered at some sites but all programs require pre-registration.
 To find an upcoming event near you, please view the events page.
 Some Ranger-led programs have been rescheduled or postponed to comply with the CDC’s guidelines for proper social distancing.
 Our Interpretive Rangers are working to create free educational content to help school children continue learning from home.

 - Kids can also complete Junior Ranger activities and earn stickers.
 Learn more at our Junior Ranger page.

 Golf courses are open.
-Our clubhouses and pro shops are closed to walk-in traffic, but the staff remains available on-site and available by phone to assist you.
+Our clubhouses and pro shops are closed to walk-in traffic, but staff remains available on-site and available by phone to assist you.
 You may reserve and pay for a tee time by calling the clubhouse directly, or by booking online through each course’s website.
 We require all golfers to follow CDC guidelines and use proper social distancing when playing.
-Our staff is taking all possible actions to make the course a safe place to play, including modified bunker rules, limiting tap-in requirements so golfers are not required to reach their hands in the cup, and cleaning the carts after each use.
+Our staff is taking all possible actions to make the course a safe place to play.
+These include modifying bunker rules, limiting tap-in requirements so golfers are not required to reach their hands in the cup, and cleaning carts after each use.